klueless-io/k_domain/STORIES.md

 - Handle traits

+### Tasks next on list

+BUGs in domain_model load

+- spec/k_domain/domain_model/load_spec.rb:135
+- FIXED: module_name should be empty
+- FIXED: name mismatch (attr_accessor, attr_reader, attr_writer) in behaviours vs in (attr_accessors, attr_readers, attr_writers) functions
+- functions - (attr_accessors, attr_readers, attr_writers) are all empty

+External ruby process - ShimLoading and ExtractModel

+- You need a clear memory foot print for shim loading and model extraction, best to run these from inside a new ruby process

+Log Warning to Investigate Issues

+- FIXED: All the logged warnings in k_domain need to turn up in on the investigate issues register
+- Investigate needs a debug flag that when turned on, will write the issues to the console

+Print progress dot

+- Make this configurable
+- Decide what steps this should run for
+- Show step label via configuration

+## Stories and tasks

+### Stories - completed

 As a Developer, I can read native rails model data, so that I can leverage existing rails applications for ERD modeling

+- Proof of concept
 - Use Meta Programming and re-implement ActiveRecord::Base

-### Tasks next on list
+### Tasks - completed

 Refactor / Simply

-- Replace complex objects an with structs for ancillary data structures such as investigate
+- Replace complex objects with structs for ancillary data structures such as investigate

+Steps to support write methods on base class

+- Simplify lib/k_domain/domain_model/transform.rb

 User acceptance testing

 - Provide sample printers for each data structure to visually check data is loading
 - Point raw_db_schema loader towards a complex ERD and check how it performs

-## Stories and tasks

-### Tasks - completed

 Setup RubyGems and RubyDoc